(MGS)$^2$-Net: Unifying Micro-Geometric Scale and Macro-Geometric Structure for Cross-View Geo-Localization: CONCLUSION

 \section{CONCLUSION}

-In this paper, we presented (MGS)², a geometry-grounded framework that bridges the UAV-satellite domain gap by shifting from 2D appearance matching to 3D structural alignment.
-By synergizing the Macro-Geometric Structure Filtering (MGSF) to suppress vertical artifacts and the Micro-Geometric Scale Adaptation (MGSA) to rectify scale discrepancies, our method effectively extracts view-invariant geometric features.
-Extensive experiments demonstrate that (MGS)² achieves state-of-the-art performance on University-1652 and SUES-200 benchmarks.
+In this paper, we presented (MGS)$^2$-Net, a geometry-grounded framework that bridges the UAV-satellite domain gap by shifting from 2D appearance matching to 3D structural alignment.
+By synergizing the Macro-Geometric Structure Filtering (MGS-F) to suppress vertical interferences and the Micro-Geometric Scale Adaptation (MGS-A) to rectify scale discrepancies, our method effectively extracts view-invariant geometric features.
+Extensive experiments demonstrate that (MGS)$^2$-Net achieves state-of-the-art performance on University-1652 and SUES-200 benchmarks.
 Future work will focus on distilling the geometric awareness into a lightweight backbone for real-time edge deployment and improving robustness against extreme illumination variations.